SimonSongGit/Intro-to-Python-data-analysis/README.md

-# Intro-to-Python-data-analysis
+# Fundamental of data analysis
-Python for data analysis (fundamental concepts, tools, and model implementation)
+data analysis with fundamental concepts, tools, and model implementation